Surprisingly brilliant tiny hotels you'll want to stay at

 The Old Station, Sussex, England, UK

-Whether you fancy the old station house or one of the two beautiful Pullman carriages with Edwardian fittings, you'll be transported back to the golden age of travel at this unusual B&B in Sussex, England.
+Whether you fancy the old station house or one of the two beautiful Pullman carriages with Edwardian fittings, you'll be transported back to the golden age of travel at this unusual bed and breakfast in Sussex, England.
 Pretty Petworth railway station was built in 1892 so that the Prince of Wales, the future Edward VII, could take the train to the Goodwood races.
 Guests check in at the former parcels office, while breakfast is served in the old waiting room or under parasols on the platform.

 Courtesy of Wild Bush Luxury